iBz-04/iQuest/README.md

 `settings.py` file has an important setting called `DEPTH_LIMIT` which determines how many consecutive links our spider can crawl.
 A high value lets our crawler visit the deepest corners of a website, taking longer to finish with possibly diminishing returns.
 A low value could end the crawl before extracting relevant information.

 If pages are skipped due to the `DEPTH_LIMIT`, Scrapy logs those skipped URLs for us.
 Because this usually causes a lot of logs, we've disabled this option in our project.
-If you'd like to keep it enabled, remove  [the `"scrapy.spidermiddlewares.depth"` from the `disable_loggers` in `iquestcrawler/spider/configurable.py` file](https://github.com/upstash/degreeguru/blob/master/iquestcrawler/iquestcrawler/spiders/configurable.py#L22).
+If you'd like to keep it enabled, remove  [the `"scrapy.spidermiddlewares.depth"` from the `disable_loggers` in `iquestcrawler/spider/configurable.py` file]

 </details>